bmchtech/blog/content/post/multiply.md

 Until now, we've mostly treated "generate the addends" and "add the addends" as two separate, entirely discrete steps of the algorithm.
 Can we do them at the same time?
 Turns out, yes!
 We can generate some number of addends per cycle, and add them together using CSAs in the same cycle.
 We repeat this process until we've added up all our addends, and then we can send the results from the CSA to the ALU to be added together.

-This is what the ARM7TDMI does - it generates 4 addends per cycle, and compresses them using four CSAs to generates only two addends.
+This is what the ARM7TDMI does - it generates four addends per cycle, and compresses them using four CSAs to generates only two addends.

 <center>